bmos/FG-Ammunition-Manager/README.md

 * Attack success/failure messages (range, melee, cmb, etc) for attack rolls will now also include a [BY 5+, 10+, etc] tag (for bull rush and such where there are tiers of success for each 5 that you exceed/fail the defensive stat).

-* If used with my [Item Durability](https://github.com/bmos/FG-PFRPG-Item-Durability) extension, natural 1s rolled with a weapon with the fragile quality will be broken automatically.
+* If used with my [Item Durability](https://github.com/bmos/FG-PFRPG-Item-Durability) extension, natural 1s rolled with a weapon with "fragile" in the properties field will be broken automatically.
+If the weapon is already broken, the weapon will be destroyed instead.

 # Compatibility and Instructions
 This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.10 (2021-02-04).